Copyright (c) 2014 The University of Manchester

 :type chip_coords: tuple(int, int) or None

-:return: the given FPGA link object or ``None`` if no such link
+:return: the given FPGA link object

 :rtype: ~spinn_machine.link_data_objects.FPGALinkData